-201.45 Haul and Overhaul - "Haul" includes all work necessary to move excavation materials from their in-situ source to any destination with a freehaul distance of 300 m.
+201.45 Haul and Overhaul- "Haul" includes all work necessary to move excavation materials from their in-situ source to any destination with a freehaul distance of 300 m.

 "Overhaul" includes all work necessary to move excavation materials for that portion of the move that is beyond the limits of the 300 m freehaul zone.
+The volume diagrams when provided within the Contract Drawings are theoretical and do not reflect any constraints imposed due to construction staging.

-Haul and overhaul shall be incidental to the Work unless specifically identified as an Item of Work in Schedule 7 - Approximate Quantities and Unit Prices.
+Haul and overhaul shall be incidental to the Work unless specifically identified as an Item of Work in Schedule 7 of the Contract Special Provision - Approximate Quantities and Unit Prices.